© Talents 2024 / Ville de Paris

 Description of the Project

-The Talents 2024 program promotes innovative, useful projects that are fully consistent with Olympic values and the 2020 Olympic Agenda’s recommendations.
+The Talents 2024 programme promotes innovative, useful projects that are fully consistent with Olympic values and the 2020 Olympic Agenda’s recommendations.
 Whether individually or collectively, project leaders may propose initiatives related to a wide range of areas, whether it be a local project, the creation of a work of art, the implementation of a new public policy, etc.

-Talents 2024 consists of 2 different steps.
+Talents 2024 consists of two different steps.
 Each year, after the application deadline and the dossier preparation, 24 projects are first elected by the City of Paris and its partners in regards to their originality, their feasibility, their development and exemplary potential, as well as their impact on the metropolitan territory and its population.
 After a 3-month stage of maturity, these are then presented to the final jury, composed of experts from sports and economic fields and community representatives.
 During the final ceremony, 3 projects are rewarded with a subsequent grant and personalised support.

 Objectives